douymLab/mutpipe/README.md

 # mutpipe
-## calling varied kinds of mutations from tumor-normal WES data.
+## calling varied kinds of mutations from tumor-normal  data.